cvenkatreddy/restful-example/README.md

-# E2E API Testing framework
+# An Example E2E testing framwork

 This is a sample framework for testing REST endpoints available on https://restful-booker.herokuapp.com/apidoc/index.html